QEF/xsdtools/README.rst

 From command line::

-  xmlschema-generator --help
+  xmlschema-codegen --help

 From Python console or module::

-  import xmlschema_generator as xg
+  import xmlschema_codegen as xcg

 or::

-  from xmlschema_generator import generate
+  from xmlschema_codegen import generate

 License
 -------